-We wanted to empower the sales force to utilize social selling as key lead-gen and prospecting tool as well as an account management tool.
-The project was led by the EMEA Central Marketing Team, in partnership with local marketing and local and regional sales teams.
+The project was led by me, representing the EMEA Central Marketing Team, in partnership with local marketing and local and regional sales teams.
 The project wasn’t just the deployment of a social selling tool.
 It was a full-fledged program, which included onboarding, regular training sessions, support, analysis and reporting, and a communications plan and content strategy to support sales activities.

 I developed a content strategy to support the sales team in developing the second of the social selling activities mentioned earlier: educating.
 This strategy was integrated with the existing marketing and communication activity in the target country, supported brand development in social media and was aligned to the business existing strategic objectives.